 If you’ve never done this before it might be a little unnerving, but don’t worry too much, once you get under their it should be fairly obvious where it is safe to jack and where it is not.
 If in doubt you can always just get someone to help.

 Once you have a good spot, jack the car up only just high enough to get the tyre off the ground.

 Remove all of the wheel nuts and put them somewhere you wont lose them.
 Then carefully remove the wheel, try to avoid scraping the bolt thread as much as possible.
 It’s pretty tough, but it can get damaged and it can be real pain when it happens.

-Now one trick I’ve learned after busting a poofoof valve on one too many friggin wheel nuts over the years, is that in order to save yourself a lot of hassle next time, lubricate the threads.
-Before you replace the wheel nuts, you want to put some lubricant oil, or a quick spray of WD-40, or CRC or whatever lubricant takes your fancy, straight onto the thread of each wheel bolt. doesn’t have to be much, just wipe it on, then as you spin the nuts it will distribute the lube over the whole thread.
-This should make it heaps easier to tighten up and get off next time.
-It will also help protect it from corrosion and moisture.
+To save yourself a lot of hassle next time, lubricate the threads.
+Rub some oil, or a quick spray of WD-40, or whatever lubricant takes your fancy straight onto the thread of each wheel bolt.
+As you spin the nuts it will distribute the lube over the whole thread.
+This will also help protect it from corrosion and moisture.